 Scalding water flows out of the turquoise Big Spring in Hot Springs State Park and into cooling ponds.
 The mineral-laden spring issues 3.6 million gallons of water per day, and the terraced formations over which the water flows are comparable to those of Yellowstone.
-The hot mineral water flows into water parks, where you will find indoor and outdoor swimming pools, water slides, Jacuzzi tubs, saunas, steam rooms and more.
+The hot mineral water flows into the town's water parks, where you will find indoor and outdoor swimming pools, water slides, Jacuzzi tubs, saunas, steam rooms and more.

 Meanwhile, you don’t have to travel to Yellowstone to see bison.
 Take a drive through the park's two bison pastures to view herds grazing.
 Stay in your car as bison are wild and unpredictable animals.

 For the adventurous, journey over to Swinging Bridge, a suspension bridge over the Bighorn River for beautiful views of the river and lake.
 Lastly, stroll along the walkway by the Rainbow Terraces, created from minerals of the springs, which look like colorful waterfalls flowing into Bighorn River.